 If your application is not evaluated or not selected for funding, we notify you.

 2. Administrative and National Policy Requirements: We identify administrative and national policy requirements in the application package and reference these and other requirements in the Applicable Regulations section of this notice.

 We reference the regulations outlining the terms and conditions of an award in the Applicable Regulations section of this notice and include these and other specific conditions in the GAN.
 The GAN also incorporates your approved application as part of your binding commitments under the grant.

-4. Performance Measure: The Department has established the following Government Performance and Results Act of 1993 (GPRA) performance measure for the Grants to States for School Emergency Management program:
+5. Performance Measures: The Department has established the following Government Performance and Results Act of 1993 (GPRA) performance measures for the GSEM program: